 Cumulative adverse impacts of past and proposed future coastal erosion control projects typically result from the effect these projects have on the borrow areas: 1) the benthic resource community and 2) the creation of hypoxic conditions by dredging deep holes.
 Impacts to the nourishment sites themselves are temporary displacement of benthic resources in the short-term and positive impacts to the beach ecosystem in the long-term (enhanced storm protection and increased habitat).
 Since the current project was designed to minimize adverse environmental effects of all types the project should not culminate in adverse cumulative impacts on ecological and socioeconomic resources, and should result in an overall improvement of the beach environment.
-Proposed offshore Borrow Areas D2 has not been previously utilized.
+Proposed offshore Borrow Areas D2 has not been previously utilized and there are no future plans to utilize the site as a sand source for other New Jersey beach nourishment projects.
+NJGWS calculated that the entire shoal contains approximately 64.2 mcy of sand and extends nearly 4 times the size of the proposed offshore borrow area (see Figure 2-7).
+The placement of 4.9 mcy from Area D2 constitutes less than 8% of sand identified in this shoal complex.